-The tenure of the insurance policy varies; it can range from 6 months to 25 years.
+The tenure of the insurance policy for NRI varies; it can range from 6 months to 25 years.
 However, NRIs need to follow an age bracket.
-To purchase a term insurance plan, they must be in the age group of 18 to 60.
+To purchase a term insurance plan for NRI, they must be in the age group of 18 to 60.
 Some insurers may have an upper cap of 55 years.

-There are some requisite documents that NRIs need to provide while purchasing a term insurance plan, such as the following:
+There are some requisite documents for term insurance NRIs need to provide while purchasing a term insurance plan, such as the following:

 - Passport copy (attested)